-- 1. THAT monitoring of consented activities at the McKechnie Aluminium Solutions Ltd site in the 2017-2018 year continue at the same level as in 2016-2017. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the McKechnie Aluminium Solutions Ltd site in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
+THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.